pfeiferd/genestrip/README.md

 <taxid> <path_to_fasta_file>
 ```
 where `<taxid>` is the (unique) tax id associated with the file's genomic data.
 (Multiple tax ids per fasta file are not supported in this context.)
-If `<path_to_fastq_file>` is a file name without a path prefix, then the file is assumed to be located in `<base dir>/projects/<project_name>/fasta`.
+If `<path_to_fasta_file>` is a file name without a path prefix, then the file is assumed to be located in `<base dir>/projects/<project_name>/fasta`.
 If not found there,
 the directory `<base dir>/common/fasta` will be checked as a secondary location.

 This adding of fasta files can also be used to *just* correct the least common ancestor of *k*-mers in the resulting database since the added fasta files will be automatically used during the update phase of the ``db`` goal.
-E.g., to correct the least common ancestor of *k*-mers occurring in a purely `protozoa`n database *but also* in the human genome, one may simple add
+E.g., to correct the least common ancestor of *k*-mers occurring in a purely `protozoa`n database *but also* in the human genome, one may simply add
 ```
 9606 <path_to_human_genome_fasta_file>
 ```